cosmob3/code-journal/README.md

 - So far so good, managed to get all of the text onto one line and add a background.
 Now I'm just having trouble separating my list items.
 Trying to use `justify-content: space-evenly or space-around` but it't not doing much.

+- Was successful in adding a little burger icon!

 ## January 24, 2022
 TODO: Work on Navigation bar